jadounrahul/kartsnms/doc/Support/Configuration.md

 #### traceroute

-LibreNMS uses traceroute to record debug information when a device is down due to icmp AND you have
+KartsNMS uses traceroute to record debug information when a device is down due to icmp AND you have
 `lnms config:set debug.run_trace true` set.